A Chiastic Reconfiguration Of Zechariah 1-6

 Chapter 2 10 “Shout and be glad, Daughter Zion.
 For I am coming, and I will live among you,” declares the Lord.
 11a “Many nations will be joined with the Lord in that day and will become my people."

 The Israelites ("Daughter Zion") are to rejoice, because the Lord God will figuratively "live among" them, in the sense that He will control the land through His representatives and nurture the Israelites (Isaiah 4:5,6, 30:19-20).
-Before the start of the Millennial Reign, the Israelites will be the majority race in a few nations, and these nations will unite to form the New Israel.
+Before the start of the Millennial Reign, the Israelites will be the majority race in a few nations, and these nations will unite to form the New Israel. ( This passage is introductory to Subunit A2 below, which predicts that God will restore Israel.)

 Chapter 2 11b I will live among you and you will know that the Lord Almighty has sent me to you.

-The nations of the world are controlled from the spiritual realm by heavenly beings (see Psalm 82), but the Israelites ("Judah"/"Jerusalem") will once again come under God's dominion, as it was before their exile.
-The nations are to "be still" before God - that is, honour God or be punished - for, after 6 millennia under Satan, the world will now be ruled by God ("roused Himself") through the New Israel (see Zech.
+The nations of the world are controlled from the spiritual realm by heavenly beings (see Psalm 82), but all the Israelites ("Judah"/"Jerusalem") will once again come under God's dominion, as it was before their exile.
+The nations of the world are to "be still" before God - that is, honour God or be punished - for, after 6 millennia under Satan, the world will now be ruled by God ("roused Himself") through the New Israel (see Zech.
 14:16, Rev 2:27).

 Chapter 3 1 Then he showed me Joshua the high priest standing before the angel of the Lord, and Satan standing at his right side to accuse him.
 2 The Lord said to Satan, “The Lord rebuke you, Satan!
 The Lord, who has chosen Jerusalem, rebuke you!
 Is not this man a burning stick snatched from the fire?”

-The question before the court appears to be whether the Messiah should reign as king over Israel; this concerns Satan and the fallen angels, because the king of the New Israel will also have authority over the world, even the territories outside Israel, those ruled by fallen angels.
-"Satan's" argument is not stated here, but he presumably pleads that the position should remain closed, presumably replaced by a democracy, seeing that Israel's kings in the past have been less than ideal - they have proved wicked and unworthy of ruling over the world.
-But God says He has chosen Israel ("Jerusalem") as His nation again, and He has chosen to restore its kingship.
-God counters Satan's accusations by pointing out that Israel has had no king for a long time; the office had been punished and purged through the fire of destruction, and the Messiah ("Joshua") is like a burning stick barely rescued from the fire.
-The Messiah is an angel sent from heaven to revive the forgotten line of David, he is a shoot from a long dormant root.
-God rebukes "Satan" because he is already well aware of all this.
+The question before the court appears to be whether the Messiah ("Joshua") should reign as king over Israel; this concerns the fallen angels, because the king of the New Israel will also have authority over the world, even the territories outside Israel that are ruled by fallen angels.
+"Satan's" argument is not stated here, but he presumably pleads that the position should remain closed, probably replaced by a democracy, seeing that the kings of the Davidic line in the past have been less than ideal - many of them have proved wicked and unworthy of ruling over the world (see, for ex., 2 Kings 21:1–18).

 Chapter 3 3 Now Joshua was dressed in filthy clothes as he stood before the angel.
-4a The angel said to those who were standing before him, “Take off his filthy clothes.”
+4 The angel said to those who were standing before him, “Take off his filthy clothes.”
+Then he said to Joshua, “See, I have taken away your sin, and I will put fine garments on you.”

 Chapter 3 5 Then I said, “Put a clean mitre on his head.”
 So they put a clean mitre on his head and clothed him, while the angel of the Lord stood by.